kimsu55/BeGIN/README.md

 ##  Quick Example for Node classifier
 BeGIN provides a node classifier to train and evaluate graph neural networks (GNNs) on noisy datasets.
-This allows users to assess the impact of different label noise types on node classification performance.
+It enables users to analyze the impact of various label noise types on node classification performance.
-The following command trains a GNN-based node classifier on the Cora-ML dataset with LLM-based label noise, using Graph Convolutional Networks (GCN):
+The parameters for this classifier are the same as those mentioned above.

 ```python

 python train_nodeclassifier.py  --data cora_ml --noise_type llm  --method gcn --device cuda
 ```